 these safari dates to be full so booking early will be important.

-animals that have been born, and activity is at a peak
+animals that have been born, and activity is at a peak for the other

-calves, bighorn sheep, mule deer and pronghorn fawns, badgers, and a
+bighorn sheep, mule deer and pronghorn fawns, badgers, and a

 plethora of other baby animals are possible subjects during this

 I am an authorized and licensed Yellowstone National Park Tour Guide.
 This safari is limited to 8 photographers.

-The bottom line is Yellowstone delivers the greatest wildlife
+The bottom line is the spring Yellowstone-Tetons delivers the greatest wildlife

 photography experiences in North America.